 Canfor is not the sole operator within TFL 48.
-BC Timber Sales has access to 54,330 m per year of conifer leading volume.
-Tembec has access to 55,000 m of deciduous leading volume through the PA 13 licence.
+BC Timber Sales has access to 54,330 m3 per year of conifer leading volume.
+Chetwynd Mechanical Pulp has access to 55,000 m3 of deciduous leading volume through the PA 13 licence.